henophilia/henophilia.org/content/index.md

 ## Reflection
 The concept of henophilia has implications even for the choice of the word "henophilia" for itself.
 Of course that word is completely arbitrary.
 That term was only chosen to be able to talk **about** the concept at all, but it never claims any authority.
 Everyone can make up different words for what is called "henophilia" in this text, everyone can start attributing symbology to it and everyone can write about it.
 The only shared constraint should be that no one sees their term as "the only true term", their symbol as "the only true symbol" for henophilia etc., because that would contradict the point of henophilia itself.

-As pleasure, meaning, trust, belief, beauty and art are closely interconnected, henophilia.org sees itself merely as a highly dynamic **art project**, focusing on holistic creativity and creation.
-Just like any art, the beauty of it cannot be described, but it can only be felt.
+As pleasure, meaning, trust, belief, beauty and art are closely interconnected, by expressing henophilia, henophilia.org sees itself merely as a highly dynamic **art project**, focusing on holistic creativity and creation.
+[Ideas deserve to be aesthetic.](https://signaturen-magazin.de/georg-wilhelm-friedrich-hegel---das-aelteste-systemprogramm-des-deutschen-idealismus--.html) Just like any art, the beauty of them cannot be described, but it can only be felt.
 # Co-creation
 Following the spirit of realizing synergetic pleasure, of course this is a co-creative work.
 If you deeply resonate with this and want to start ideating and building, please get in touch via synergies@henophilia.org.
 If you disagree with anything or think that something is incomplete or incorrect, please get in touch via email as well or [raise an issue on GitHub](https://github.com/pleasurerealizers/pleasurerealizers.org).
 Additionally, this text shall be available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).